spatie/simple-excel/README.md

 $writer->addRow(['values, 'of', 'the', 'row'], $style)
 ```

-For more information on styles head over to [the Sprout docs](https://opensource.box.com/spout/docs/#styling).
+For more information on styles head over to [the Spout docs](https://opensource.box.com/spout/docs/#styling).

 #### Using an alternative delimiter